marfff/train/README.md

 View Live STAFF timetable by platform giving current location of incoming trains.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\